websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-data-lists.md

     Click the *Optional Configuration* tab for additional settings:

-    **Display Template:** Select the display template for the list.
+    **Display Template:** Select a display template to utilize.
 Learn more at [Creating Display Templates](./creating-display-templates.md).

-    **Form Template:** Select the form template for the list.
+    **Form Template:** Select a form template to utilize.
 Learn more at [Creating Form Templates](./creating-form-templates.md)

     **Editable:** Whether users can add records to the widget’s list.

     **Form View:** Whether to display the Add Record form by default, instead of the List View.
-Note that even without this selected, users can still add records via the widget’s Add button (Add).
+Note that even without this selected, users can still add records via the widget’s Add icon (Add).

     **Spreadsheet View:** Whether the List View displays each record in a row, with columns for the record attributes.